cachewerk/relay-docs/docs/1.x/connections.md

 [TOC]

-For the most part, Relay can be used just like PhpRedis.
-There are [some exceptions](/docs/1.x/compatibility).
+Relay can be used just like PhpRedis:

 ```php
 $redis = new Relay;